A quantum fluctuation theorem for any Lindblad master equation: The fluctuation theorem

-where $D_\alpha^*$ is the dual of the dissipator $D_\alpha$: $D_\alpha^*[\cdot]=\sum_\lambda \gamma_{\alpha,\lambda}\left(L_\lambda^\dagger \cdot L_\lambda -\frac 1 2 \{ L_\lambda^\dagger L_\lambda,\cdot \}\right)$.
-Thus the time evolution of $\Psiu$, as given by Eq.~\eqref{eqPsidual}, has the same conservative part as in Eq.~\eqref{me:eq}, but the dissipative part (the dual of $D_\alpha$) is the same as the one found in the time evolution of an operator in the Heisenberg picture: this observation reflects the fact that the operator $\Psiu$ bears information on both the system state $\rho(t)$ and on the quantity $\exp(-\SB)$.
+The details of the derivation of Eq.~\eqref{eqPsidual} are given in Appendix~\ref{mod:app}.
+Thus the time evolution of $\Psiu$, as given by Eq.~\eqref{eqPsidual}, has the same conservative part as in Eq.~\eqref{me:eq}, but the dissipative part (the dual of $D_\alpha$) is the same as the one found in the time evolution of an operator in the Heisenberg picture: this observation reflects the fact that the operator $\Psiu$ bears information on both the system state $\rho(t)$ and on the quantity $\exp(-\cS)$.
 As such, the operator $\Psiu$ is Hermitian at any time if it is Hermitian at $t=0$.
-Modified MEs of the type \eqref{PsiD} emerge quite naturally through the large deviation approach used to study the long time limit of thermodynamic currents.
-Such an approach was first introduced in \cite{Lebowitz1999}, and became later quite consolidated in the field of stochastic thermodynamics, see e.g., \cite{Imparato7a,Esposito2007, Chetrite2015}.
+Modified MEs of the type \eqref{eq:Psi} emerge quite naturally through the large deviation approach used to study the long time limit of thermodynamic currents.
+Such an approach was first introduced in Ref.~\cite{Lebowitz1999}, and became later quite consolidated in the field of stochastic thermodynamics, see, e.g., Refs.~\cite{Imparato7a,Esposito2007, Chetrite2015}.
 A modified quantum ME was first introduced in \cite{GarrahanPRL2010} and later in \cite{Carollo2018} to study the long-time counting statistics in dissipative quantum systems.
-The entropy flow considered here can be seen as an integrated current, and therefore the modified ME \eqref{PsiD}-\eqref{PsiND} turns out to be the right tool to study its statistics.
+While the modified ME~\eqref{eqPsidual} above has been obtained by applying the integral transformation \eqref{psi:def} on the modified ME~\eqref{rhohD}--\eqref{rhohND}, in Sec.~\ref{uni:sec} we will provide an alternative derivation of Eq.~\eqref{eqPsidual}, based on the unitary evolution of a system explicitly interacting with a set of baths.

 Let us now introduce the operator $ \bPsiu(t)$